RRZE-Webteam/rrze-settings/README.md

     ```
 2. Place the plugin folder in your WordPress wp-content/plugins directory.
-3. Activate the plugin through the WordPress admin interface.
+3. Activate the plugin through the WordPress network admin interface.

 ## Usage